walmirlopes/walmirlopes/README.md

 ### Hi there 👋

-- 📫 Address: Brazil - SC - Palhoça
+- 📫 Address: Brazil - PR - Curitiba

 - 🔭 Focus on HTML / CSS / JAVASCRIPT and WORDPRESS